Aqualinc/Auto-groundwater-data-processor/README.md

 6. The latest drift offset and the change in drift over time is provided as part of the quality reporting.

 ## Data quality review and reporting
 Unforeseen issues will occur with the data collection and processing.
-Through incluson of automatic quality reviewing provides a mechanism to flag when manual review of the data may be required.
+Incluson of automatic quality reviewing provides a mechanism to flag when manual review of the data may be required.